 Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 This page has two parts.
-The first part applies to crews with permission to reside in the EU.
+The first part applies to crews with resident in the EU.
 This includes non-EU citizens with residential permits.
 Your boat must be VAT/TVA paid.

 The second part applies to non-EU visitors to Europe from "friendly" nations.
 Your boat may visit the EU for 18 months, and renewing that stay is easy.
-But your crews may only spend 90 days out of any 180 within any individual country, and the Schengen zone counts as one country.
+However, the Schengen zone counts as one country, and you and your crew may only spend 90 days out of any 180 in any EU country, unless you have an extended visitor visa.

 Regulations, and their application, sometimes conflict.
 And some officials apply rules variably.
 Expect surprises.
 If you're puzzled about which are EU countries or EEA countries, what the Euro zone is, or what Schengen countries are, refer to our 'EU, Schengen & Countries' page.